cazamedia/cazamedia/README.md

 ### I'd like to give a Shout Out to [Dr. Richard Hipp](https://en.wikipedia.org/wiki/D._Richard_Hipp), inventor of SQLite.
 Truly, an Unsung Hero ❤️🙏🙏🙏.

-+ Python offers a large selection of ways to create desktop Graphical User Interfaces: Tkinter(CustomTkinter), Kivy, PyQt, wxPython, et cetera.
++ Python offers a large selection of ways to create desktop Graphical User Interfaces: Tkinter(CustomTkinter), Tkinter(ttkbootstrap), Kivy, PyQt, PySide, wxPython, et cetera.
   + Tkinter is based on Tcl/Tk and is a very mature offering.
 However, some consider that GUIs made with it look dated and unappealing in comparison to modern web & mobile applications.
+If a more modern look is desired, there is the [ttkbootstrap](https://ttkbootstrap.readthedocs.io/en/latest/) project, a relatively new supercharged theme extension for Tkinter, that is MIT licensed, and that can provide an updated look and feel.
     + Tkinter is licensed under the [Tcl/Tk License](https://www.tcl.tk/software/tcltk/license.html), a BSD-style license, for the Tcl/Tk portion and the Python license for the Python portion.
   + Kivy is a newer Python cross-platform GUI framework that can be utilized to make more modern GUIs in comparision to TKinter.
     + Kivy is MIT licensed and is 100% free to use for individuals and businesses with no strings attached.
     + Kivy supports Windows, Linux, macOS, Android, and iOS.
+  + PySide (and the original PyQt) are also Python cross-platform GUI frameworks based on Qt and recommended by a number of developers if the intent is to make a large-scale and/or complex GUI.
 + If you're using a SQLite database, you should almost always do a [***PRAGMA integrity_check***](https://www.sqlite.org/pragma.html#pragma_integrity_check) on startup to verify that the database has not been corrupted.
   + Optionally, use [***PRAGMA quick_check***](https://www.sqlite.org/pragma.html#pragma_quick_check) instead.
   + SQLite can get corrupted in the typical ways any file can get corrupted.